Blaisorblade/pdbp.github.io/index.md

 Think of those descriptions as *recipes*

  - Take `0` and apply `contain` to it to make `containedZero`.
-   - Think of it as `0` contained in a, for now, *unknown* kind of, *(one element) container*.
+   - Think of what has been made as `0` contained in a, for now, unknown kind of, (one element) container.
  - Take `true` and apply `contain` to it to make `containedTrue`.
-   - Think of it as `true` contained in a, for now, unknown kind of, (one element) container.
+   - Think of what has been made as `true` contained in a, for now, unknown kind of, (one element) container.

-Note that, at this moment, no definition of the declared capability has been provided yet.
+Note that, at this moment, no definitions of the declared capabilities have been provided yet.

 Below is another example